Skip to Content

 garden beds in the winter

-Clearance privacy shrubs we put in last fall…they looked awful and we weren’t sure if they would make it, but they rebounded great!
+Clearance shrubs we put in last fall…we weren’t sure if they would make it, but they rebounded great!

-The beds are designed to use the hugelkultur gardening method, which originated in Germany.
+I love that the beds have an open bottom, meaning that the bottom of your beds will not be a barrier to your plants reaching their full growth potential.
+They are designed to use the hugelkultur gardening method, which originated in Germany.
 Hugelkultur is German for “hill culture.”
-It essentially entails filling your beds with layers of material.
+It essentially entails filling your beds with layers of organic material.

-Lego recommends first putting in a layer of cardboard on the bottom, then adding sticks and logs, then adding plant waste and other compostable materials.
-Finally, you top it all off with your soil.
+I first put in a layer of cardboard on the bottom, then added sticks and small logs.
+On top of that, plant waste and other compostable materials from the yard.
+Finally, I topped it all off with a few inches of leaf compost.

 adding a cattle panel trellis between the vego garden beds